DimaDBRK/DimaDBRK/README.md

 - **Flask + React App**
   - Aims to augment a basic authentication system with advanced features that allow users to create organizations and invite other registered users to join these organizations.
   - Backend: Flask + Frontend: React and Material UI
   - The tests encompass both backend and frontend automation test cases, implemented using Pytest.
-For the frontend, Selenium WebDriver is utilized.
+For the frontend, Selenium is utilized.
   - [GitHub Repository](https://github.com/DimaDBRK/AuthFS)